 Established in 1995, the Community Partners Network is a national network of organizations serving Asian American and Pacific Islander communities.
 We know that national, state, and local groups working together make the best and strongest partnerships, and that any effort to bring about sustainable change must engage grassroots leaders.
 The Community Partners Network is how we ensure these leaders and voices are involved in our efforts.

 Our Community Partner Network

-To learn more about the network and what being a Community Partner means, contact Assistant Director of Community Engagement, Bessie Chan-Smitham at email@example.com.
+To learn more about what being a Community Partner means or to join our Community Partners Network, contact Assistant Director of Community Engagement, Bessie Chan-Smitham, at firstname.lastname@example.org.